 Not everyone with CCD has the resources needed to run a baker.
-Delegation enables everyone to earn interest.
+Delegation enables everyone to earn rewards for delegating some stake without the need to run a node or become a baker.
 Any party with CCD may delegate some of their capital to a baker.
 This increases the baker’s chance of baking the next block and getting rewards, which are then shared with the delegators.
 This is a non-custodial solution: when a party delegates an amount of CCD to a baker, the CCDs are not transferred to the baker and remain under the party’s control; they are just considered part of the baker’s stake for the proof-of-stake protocol.
 Staked CCDs, both for delegators and bakers, cannot be spent while staked.
 Unstaking CCDs is subject to a cool-down period.

 Pools and Rewards#